-Hamm is situated at an altitude of 63 m on the river Lippe and the Datteln-Hamm canal in central North Rhine-Westfalia.
+Hamm is situated at an elevation of 63 m on the river Lippe and the Datteln-Hamm canal in central North Rhine-Westfalia.

 Hamm was founded in 1226 by Count Adolf von der Mark for the people that had been displaced after the destruction of the town of Nienbrügge.

 Soon after that Hamm was chartered as a town.
 Due to its favourable positition at important trading routes which crossed the river here, the

 town soon flourished and became the residence of the Counts von der Mark.
 Between 1469 and 1651 Hamm was a member of the